-Homelessness Australia seeks to improve community awareness and understanding of the issues facing the 1 in every 200 Australians who are homeless.
-Homelessness Australia advocates for people who are homeless, aims to represent the interests of more than 1300 homeless assistance services, and contributes to policy development and the evaluation of Australia’s homelessness service system.
+Homelessness Australia seeks to improve community awareness and understanding of the issues facing homeless Australian, advocates for people who are homeless, aims to represent the interests of homeless assistance services, and contributes to policy development and the evaluation of Australia's homelessness service system.

 The Council to Homeless Persons (CHP) was established in 1972 and represents both individuals and organisations with a stake or interest in homelessness.
 The vision and mission of CHP is to work for the elimination of homelessness and a inclusive society by being the leading policy and advocacy organisation on homeless issues in Victoria.